mmbman/Katagiri/1980-07-01-Karma-Twelve-Chains-Of-Causation.md

 ### Transcript

-(Transcriber’s Note: The online audio of this talk is only about five minutes long: apparently the first side of the tape may have been blank, or some processing error occurred.
+*(Archive Issue: The online audio of this talk is only about five minutes long: apparently the first side of the tape may have been blank, or some processing error occurred.
 This is unfortunate, to say the least.
-However, the next talk picks up after this one.)
+However, the next talk picks up after this one.)*

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/karma-twelve-chains-of-causation" target="_blank">Listen to this talk on mnzencenter.org</a>